 7. Killing Kittens — Worldwide

-Tel Aviv’s most famous sex club welcomes people of all ages, genders, and sexual orientations — although clubbers need to come with a partner or three if they want to enter its labyrinth, aka the sex room.
+Dungeon Club is Tel Aviv’s most famous sex club.
+The club welcomes people of all ages, genders, and sexual orientations — although clubbers need to come with a partner or three if they want to enter its labyrinth, aka the sex room.
 Aside from its many lascivious nooks and crannies, there are also two bars, a dance floor, and cages to explore, plus onstage shows to ignite the imagination.
 The dress code is anything fetish.

 While it’s not strictly a sex club, hedonism is encouraged and people often openly get it on in the venue’s dark corridors.
 Plus — top tip! — you can get lube and condoms from behind the bar.